 This information has profound effects on the abortion debate in Kentucky.
 It means that the "Right-To-Life" movement has always been totally wrong, counterproductive and immoral.
 By demanding that the US and the Commonwealth of Kentucky make our abortion laws more restrictive, they are proposing policies that would raise, not lower, the abortion rate.
 Even if their motives are good - to reduce the number of abortions (or as they would say, murders) that occur - they have latched onto exactly the wrong legal strategy to achieve that goal.
 The Catholic Church, the Republican Party, and the Southern Baptist Convention have embraced a counterproductive, evil and immoral doctrine that would raise, not lower, the abortion rate.
 Politicians such as Andy Barr who call themselves pro-life and anti-abortion are hypocrites and liars.

 Planned Parenthood is implementing a moral, effective, and objectively pro-life strategy that would reduce the number of abortions (or murders) that would occur in Kentucky and the United States.
 Planned Parenthood also provides critically important health services to millions of women every year.
 This annual report describes Planned Parenthood's remarkable achievements.
-I pledge to support Planned Parenthood and will work to reverse every misguided federal law "Right-To-Life" movement has ever gotten enacted.
+I pledge to support Planned Parenthood and will work to reverse every misguided federal law the "Right-To-Life" movement has ever gotten enacted.
 Why?
 Because all of these unnecessary laws tend to increase, not decrease, the abortion rate.

 Andy Barr and all other Christians who work hard & spend a lot of time trying to make all abortions illegal are immoral, bad Christians.